moorepants/tu-delft-promotion/associate-vision-statement.rst

 we are also a heavily car dependent nation with no growth in bicycle mode share for decades now.
 Most other countries have dismal bicycle use and developing countries are following in wrong footsteps of North America and Europe.
-Most car trips are under 15 km and, with bicycling being the most energy efficient mode of human transport, these distances are accessible by bike.
-Stated simply, these car trips have to be changed to bicycling for our best transportation future.
+Most car trips are under 15 km and these distances are accessible by bicycle with it being the most energy efficient mode of human transport.
+Stated simply, these car trips have to be changed to bicycle trips for our best transportation future.
 I intend to play a role in that change through advancing bicycle engineering.

 Bicycle transportation research has skyrocketed in the last 20 years and TU Delft has the world's only significant and well supported `bicycle engineering laboratory`_, which I now lead.
 My vision is to make significant contributions to the wider adoption of bicycling around the world by understanding how people interact with the bicycle and the transportation environment.
 My mechanical and biomechanical foundation begins with understanding of the bicycle-rider dynamic system, which I categorize into four fundamental research areas: 1) vehicle dynamics, 2) rider biomechanics, 3) rider neuromuscular control, and 4) bicycle-rider behavior.

 .. _bicycle engineering laboratory: https://mechmotum.github.io

-..
-   I have developed a number of bicycle-rider dynamics models which I am now extending with the muscle actuated steering.
+I have developed a number of unique bicycle-rider dynamics models.
 I will combine these models with my rider control identification techniques to further define the essential neuromuscular control sensor-actuation pathways.
 With these physics-based data driven models I will be able to predict the bicyclist's behavior in safety and performance critical transportation scenarios.
 The insights will allow us to design the vehicle with desired dynamics, make it adapt to the rider through assistive robotics, and to help shape our transportation infrastructure to complement and interact with the bicycle of the future.

 As far as I know, I am the only researcher that is approaching the innovations in bicycling from this merger of vehicle dynamics and rider biomechanical